 Before students can attend a free GED prep class, they usually have to take a placement test or pre-test to assess their skills and academic level and determine which subject fields require their attention most.

-For online courses, this is all a bit different as students have the freedom to register at any time and there are also several free GED prep courses that don’t require registration at all.
+For online courses, this all a bit different as students have the freedom to register at any time and there are also several free GED prep courses that don’t require registration at all.

 Free practice tests

 On the internet, you can find several websites that offer free GED practice tests.
 This website, BestGEDClasses.org, also offers students numerous free video lessons and practice tests, and lots of GED-related information.